 In the side plate position, with the free arm extended toward the ceiling, perform a hip lowering and elevation and then a forward rotation crossing the free arm below the chest.

 Place yourself in an inverted iron position with your hips raised and, alternatively, raise one leg fully extended up to your hip height.

 Make a flexion of arms and when the extension turns to one side to place you in position side plate supporting a hand.
 Make another flex with both arms and turn to the other side.

 Inverted iron with two supports.

-Rest your hands vertically on your shoulders and tip toes while keeping your legs together.
-Stretch opposite leg and arm and hold the pose for about 5 seconds.
+Support your hands in the vertical of the shoulders and the tips of the feet keeping the legs together.
+Stretch the opposite leg and arm and hold the pose for about 5 seconds.
 Change sides.